 Formatting a hard drive that stores important files can be very frustrating, you can not access to it and want to recover files from formatted hard drives.

-1️⃣ You need to stop using this drive, for example, don’t add new items to the formatted hard disk, otherwise, your files will be overwritten.
+1️⃣ Stop using this drive immediately, for example, don’t add new items to the formatted hard disk, otherwise, your files will be overwritten.

-This part offers 2 methods to recover data from formatted drive without backup, including MyRecover and Windows File Recovery.
+This part offers 2 methods to recover data from formatted drive without backup, including FastRecovery and Windows File Recovery.

-MyRecover is a professional data recovery software to recover deleted files without backup from formatted hard drives in Windows PC and Windows Server.
+FastRecovery is a professional data recovery software to recover deleted files without backup from formatted hard drives in simple steps.

 Windows File Recovery is a command-line app to help users recover files from local storage devices like hard drives, external hard drives, USB flash drives, and memory cards.
 It requires users to learn its syntax, recovery mode, and switches.
 For details, go to how to use Windows File Recovery.